 The game is currently in late development stages.
 It will initially be released on Android and launched on iOS soon after.

-Forest Knight is being developed using the widely popular Unity game engine.
-As the world’s largest game development platform, Unity is the most prominent choice for gaming studios and independent developers and provides the most robust and user-friendly platform available to developers.
+Forest Knight is under development using the Unity game engine.
+As the world’s largest game development platform, Unity is the most prominent choice for gaming studios and independent developers.

-An advanced suite of smart contracts will support most of Forest Knight’s in-game champions and items—in other words, ERC-1155 continues to trend.
-Forest Knight’s in-game blockchain assets will be tradable peer-to-peer in third-party marketplaces and can be managed and stored in the Enjin Smart Wallet, which is soon to be the first of its kind to support ERC-20, ERC-721, and ERC-1155 tokens.
+An advanced suite of smart contracts will support most of Forest Knight’s in-game champions and items.
+Forest Knight’s in-game blockchain assets will be tradable peer-to-peer in third-party marketplaces and can be managed and stored in the Enjin Smart Wallet, which will soon be the first of its kind to support ERC-20, ERC-721, and ERC-1155 tokens.

-Enjin’s advanced blockchain technology and smart contracts will allow Chrono Games to mint hundreds of thousands of non-fungible items in bulk batches, as well as monetize peer-to-peer markets by setting transaction fees on all item trades, even in marketplaces not directly supporting the particular game.
+Enjin’s advanced blockchain technology and smart contracts will allow Chrono Games to mint hundreds of thousands of non-fungible items in bulk batches and monetize peer-to-peer markets by setting transaction fees on all item trades, even in marketplaces not directly supporting the particular game.

 Enjin & ERC-1155

 Enjin and Unity established a partnership earlier this year.
-The Blockchain SDK by Enjin will soon be released, landing on the front page of the Unity Asset Store, and will be heavily marketed by both companies.
-With this move, Enjin will attract a huge number of companies and independent developers to their ecosystem by providing all the tools necessary to modernize their games.
-If you care about numbers, more than 4.6 million developers use Unity, and many of them will soon be made aware of how Enjin is revolutionizing the gaming industry.
+The Blockchain SDK by Enjin will soon land on the Unity Asset Store’s front page and promoted by both companies.
+With this move, Enjin will attract a considerable number of companies and independent developers to its ecosystem by providing all the tools necessary to modernize and monetize their games.
+If you care about numbers, more than 4.6 million developers use Unity, and many of them will soon know how Enjin is revolutionizing the gaming industry.

-Since the release of the ERC-1155 Crypto Item Standard this summer, five games have already announced adoption of it—and with the current success of Enjin’s Early Adopter Program, we can safely assume that many more will follow.
+Since the release of the ERC-1155 token standard this summer, five games have already announced the adoption of it—and with the current success of Enjin’s Early Adopter Program, we can safely assume that many more will follow.